brutaldesign/swipebox/README.md

 ##Features

 - Swipe gestures for mobile
-- Keyboard Navigation for desktop
+- Keyboard and Mouse Navigation for desktop
 - CSS transitions with jQuery fallback
 - Retina support for UI icons
 - Easy CSS customization